kdaily/DermJournalClub_20130614/presentation/index.md

 > Example: The sequence "TATAAT" mutates into "TATAAA" and subsequently bind a transcription factor, but does not result in the transcription of a gene.
 > The "causal role function" is binding a transcription factor.

+_The heart: a blood pump, or fancy paperweight?_

 <!---
 Graur, et al. argue that ENCODE takes this definition; thus, if a region is determined to be functional (by the assays) then no deleterious mutations can occur (even in the absence of observed sequence-based evolutionary pressure)